 iData’s U.S. Surgical Robotics MedSuite covers 12 markets including the neurosurgery navigation market and spinal surgical navigation market.
 The MedSuite is a compilation of all reports related to a specific market.
 It is ideal for device manufacturers, product managers, marketing managers, and consultants looking for a detailed analysis of every market segment and sub-segment within a given market.

-iData’s global surgical robotic MedSuite covers 10 markets and procedural volumes including the neurosurgery navigation market.
+iData’s global surgical robotic and navigation MedSuite covers 10 markets including the neurosurgery navigation market.
 The MedSuite is a compilation of all reports related to a specific market.
 It is ideal for device manufacturers, product managers, marketing managers, and consultants looking for a detailed analysis of every market segment and sub-segment within a given market.

 Medical imaging was originally developed for the purpose of diagnostics.
 However, technological developments in computer software and hardware resulted in the emerging use of these images for the guidance of therapy.
 The process of image guided surgery (IGS) or surgical navigation requires three-dimensional localization devices, the ability to register medical images to physical space, and the ability to display position and trajectory on those images.

 This report analyzes the procedures volumes as they relate to neurological devices in Europe between 2013-2023.
 The segments analyzed include: Neurosurgery Navigation Procedures, Spine Navigation Procedures, ENT Navigation Procedures, Orthopedic Navigation Procedures, Neurosurgery Robotics Procedures, Spinal Robotics Procedures, Minimally Invasive Procedures, Radiosurgery Robotics Procedures and Robotic Catheter Procedures.